nfeldl/nfeldl.github.io/collections/_energy-transport/2025-05-08-heat-waves.md

 ---
-title: "An energetic perspective on heatwaves using a novel calculation instantaneous atmospheric heat flux convergence"
+title: "An energetic perspective on heatwaves using a fixed atmospheric mass calculation of instantaneous atmospheric heat flux convergence"
 people:
 - Aaron Donohoe
 - Edward Blanchard-Wrigglesworth